FabianWe/postfix/README.md

  - ${DB_PASSWORD} gets replaced by your password, it defaults to *PASSWORD* but of course that is not very useful.
 Set environment variable DB_PASSWORD
  - ${DB_HOST} gets replaced by the host, this should be the link name of the mysql image, defaults to *mysql*.
 Set environment variable DB_HOST
  - ${DB_NAME} gets replaced by the name of the database, defaults to *mailserver*.
 Set environment variable DB_Name
+ - ${MESSAGE_SIZE_LIMIT} gets replaced by the maximal size of a message postfix accepts in byte, defaults to 5000000 (5MB)

 If you use my mysql proposal you only have to set the environment variable DB_PASSWORD, everything als is not required.